Amulya-coder/Name-It/README.md

 # Name-It
-A cool project which provides the name of your next project
+A cool project where you can find/search the names of your next project